rares-c/routersMPST/README.md

 Next, start up all the routers.

-For the Client Router, execute it one terminal:
+For the Client Router, execute in a terminal:
 ```
 PROTOCOL_PATH="./CSA Suite/client/CSA_client.json" node router.js
 ```